Campos de Risca

 Campos de Risca, from the kingdom of Monastrell

-A wine mined, extracted from the least promising of soils.
+A wine which not so much grown as mined, extracted from the least promising of soils.
 “Risca” is a local word for the uncompromisingly tough soil and an even tougher climate.
 Growing grapes organically in south-east Spain is almost the only option.

 Campos de Risca, the Place

 Wedged between the edge of the central plateau of Spain and the easterly mediterranean coast which pushes up to it, this area is known in Spain as ‘levante’, literally the land of the rising sun.
 It is as far from the rain-laden Atlantic fronts as it is possible to be, so every single drop has to be cared for and appreciated.